 - If there are plastic or aluminum containers, reuse or recycle them

-- Use the water pitchers and glasses or cups in meetings.
-If you need a change from water, avoid sugary sodas and fruit punches instead, serve seltzers or 100% real fruit juices.
+- Use water pitchers and glasses in meetings.
+If you need a change from water, avoid sugary sodas and fruit punches.
+Instead, serve seltzers or 100% real fruit juices.
 For celebrations, scotch, wine, and/or beer are all staff favorites.

 - Use the list at the end of this paper of recommended places to order from in NYC

 - Buy fresh – purchase local and/ or organic, kosher fruit, veggies, and other farmers market treats

 - Buy non perishables in bulk ex: nuts, dried fruit, granola and avoid using plastic bags to hold your bulk items; cloth bags and reusable containers work just as well

 - Read the ingredients.
 If you can’t pronounce it, don’t bring it to the office/ meeting/ event